Investigating potential benefits of future sub-L1 missions with STEREO-A: Differences between STEREO-A and L1 Observations

-Considering Figure~\ref{fig:diff_arrivals}b, we note that for spacecraft separations of $\Delta r > 0.037$~au, the lead time is always positive.
-This can be also seen Figure~\ref{fig:diff_arrivals}a, where all events that occurred in the highlighted green regions, indicating a separation of STEREO-A and Earth of more than 0.05~au, show a gain in lead time, five of which occurred in our defined target region (events 10--14 in Table~\ref{tab:CME_events}), and three in the second shaded area (events 30--32 in Table~\ref{tab:CME_events}).
-In Figure~\ref{fig:diff_arrivals}c, we plot the differences in arrival time between STEREO-A and L1 against the arrival speed at STEREO-A, which is calculated by averaging the speed in a 30~minute window after arrival, defined by either a shock arrival or the start of the MO in the in situ data.
+Considering Figure~\ref{fig:diff_arrivals1}b, we note that for spacecraft separations of $\Delta r > 0.037$~au, the lead time is always positive.
+This can be also seen Figure~\ref{fig:diff_arrivals}, where all events that occurred in the highlighted green regions, indicating a separation of STEREO-A and Earth of more than 0.05~au, show a gain in lead time, five of which occurred in our defined target region (events 10--14 in Table~\ref{tab:CME_events}), and three in the second shaded area (events 30--32 in Table~\ref{tab:CME_events}).
+In Figure~\ref{fig:diff_arrivals1}c, we plot the differences in arrival time between STEREO-A and L1 against the arrival speed at STEREO-A, which is calculated by averaging the speed in a 30~minute window after arrival, defined by either a shock arrival or the start of the MO in the in situ data.
 The gray area represents the expected time shift for spacecraft separations of 0.01 to 0.05~au, assuming that the fronts of the CMEs propagate radially.
-We find that the lead time does not seem to be strongly dependent on the arrival speed, other than that the greatest losses in lead time are associated with slow events.
+Beyond the two large negative outliers both occurring for slow events, we find that the lead time does not seem to be strongly dependent on the arrival speed.
 The color coding corresponds to the longitudinal separation between STEREO-A and Earth and again shows the trend in lead time, with reddish colors indicating CME events on the west side, usually associated with smaller $\Delta t_s$ values.